 Have a fixed time to go to sleep and a fixed time to wake-up that are the same every day.
 This will create a habit and expectation in your brain that it is time to slumber.

 If you maintain a schedule your body will begin to wake naturally.
-Waking naturally is really helpful for letting your body go through its final sleep cycles.
-During this period hormone production shifts from melatonin to cortisol so that you become alert.
+Waking naturally is helpful for letting your body go through its final sleep cycles.
+During this period, hormone production shifts from melatonin to cortisol.
+With this shift you become alert.

 If you can allow your body to wake naturally, you will feel more alert and refreshed.
-That may mean sticking to a routine for getting to bed at a reasonable hour so that your body has sufficient time to go through its’ cycles.
+That may mean sticking to a routine for getting to bed at a reasonable hour.
+This gives your body enough time to go through its’ cycles.
 But if that doesn’t happen one night, it is more important to stick to your wake-up time.

 Our brain benefits from a schedule.
 It learns how to organize itself to get in the appropriate sleep cycles.
-Individuals with dementia benefit from structure and a schedule.
+Individuals with dementia benefit from structure and a schedule too.
 It is important to remember though that if they were a night hawk before they will very likely be a night hawk now.
 Try and work within their natural rhythm.

 2. Bedtime Rituals

 Play a certain piece of music, use a specific hand lotion, have a bedtime snack.
 Follow the same ritual each night.